subramanyuswain/mulesoft-repository/file-reader-process/README.md

 ---

 **Remember**: This app is like having a reliable assistant that never sleeps and always remembers to check for new files every 15 minutes! 🤖✨

+**Prompt**: Create a new project names file-reader-process to read the content from a text file and write it into a database table named text-table.
+It should run as a scheduler that triggeres every 15 mins and fetches all data from text file and write to table.

+Make sure all the passwords are saved in encryted format.
+Write all the Munits and README file that explains the business logic like a 5 year old